hitblast/dotfiles/README.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-For the next, make sure you've cloned this repository, since
+For the next step, make sure you've cloned this repository, since
 symlinking the files to their destination is mandatory.

 Now, install `stow` using brew: